MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab1_Ex1.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
 The password should be provided by your lab hosting provider.

-1. Open **Microsoft Edge**, select the address bar, navigate to **https://admin.microsoft.com** and log into the Microsoft 365 admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge**, select the address bar, navigate to **https://admin.microsoft.com** and log into the Microsoft 365 admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com.
 Admin's password should be provided by your lab hosting provider.

 1. On the **Things have moved** dialogue, select **Next** until the dialogue box closes.